-A data table maintains its own storage within the data space.
-It maintains free space, and reuses it when appropriate.
-When a 128KB frame is emptied and freed, it goes back on a free chain for that particular data table.
-Other data tables within the data space cannot reuse that frame; only the data table to which it was originally allocated can reuse it.
-For example, if a data table grows to 1G, then all the records are deleted from that data table, the data table still owns 1G of data space storage.
-No other data table can use that storage until the owning data table is deleted or destroyed.
+Once storage has been allocated to a data table, it remains allocated to that particular table until the table is closed.
+For example, if a data table grows to 1 GB and then all the records are deleted from the table, the table still owns 1 GB of data space storage.
+No other data table can use that storage until the owning data table is closed.